Sonny-skyez/Polls_Django_2.1/README.md

 # Polls

-Project still in progress, will be deployed on Heroku soon.
+Project still in progress.
+Polls application can be used to create polls questions and answers, and to vote for those answers.
+Votes are counted and displayed.

 ## Built With